chris-pardy/cider-di/ReadMe.md

 A module is simply a function that takes a single argument, `bind`.

-### *provider*([inject[,name[,...args]]])
+### *provider*([inject[,...args]])
 * `inject` [function](#injectornameargs)
-* `name` string
 * `args` any

-A provider is a function that takes an inject function, the name of the binding to provide and any additional arguments that were passed when the binding was requested.
+A provider is a function that takes an inject function and any additional arguments that were passed when the binding was requested.
 The inject function is an injector and can be used to fetch dependency from the provider.